 They all signed up and they became total supporters of Obamacare because Obamacare had in it this requirement that we all become insurance customers.

-Because the president just came up with a law demanding that everybody buy their product.
+And they went out and they extolled the virtues and they promoted it because the president just came up with a law demanding that everybody buy their product.

-You'd kind of love that president too, and you'd sign up.
+You'd kind of love that president too.

 Well, the company now, Aetna, announced that they're going to significantly scale back their presence in the Obamacare market.